Desi hip-hop: Collaborations

-In 2019, the release of the film Gully Boy, saw the commercialization of the genre and witnessed collaborations with Nas, the executive producer of the film and Divine and Naezy, on whom the film was loosely based.
+In 2019, the release of the film Gully Boy, saw the commercialization of the genre in India and witnessed collaborations with Nas, the executive producer of the film and Divine and Naezy, on whom the film was loosely based.
 Divine would go on to be the first signee of the Indian extension of Nas's label Mass Appeal Records.
 During the same year, Divine collaborated with fellow Mass Appeal signee Dave East for his song "Remand", off his debut studio album, Kohinoor.
 Divine has also collaborated with Nas on two songs, one for the Gully Boy soundtrack, and another for his second studio album, Punya Paap.

-In 2022, rapper Badshah announced that he's collaborating with Colombian singer J Balvin and Puerto Rican record producer Tainy in a song called Voodoo, which was released on April 22, 2022 and would go on to feature on the official soundtrack for the video game FIFA 23.
-In July 2022, DJ Shadow Dubai, a Dubai based DJ announced a collaboration with Yo Yo Honey Singh and Lil Pump for track called Casanova.
-In August 2022, Emiway Bantai collaborated with Detroit based Pakistani rapper Lazarus for track called "LOBOTOMY".
+In 2022, rapper Badshah collaborated with Colombian singer J Balvin and Puerto Rican record producer Tainy on "Voodoo", which was released on April 22, 2022 and would go on to feature on the official soundtrack for the video game FIFA 23.
+In July 2022, DJ Shadow Dubai, a Dubai based DJ announced a collaboration with Yo Yo Honey Singh and Lil Pump for track titled "Casanova".
+In August 2022, Emiway Bantai collaborated with Detroit based Pakistani rapper Lazarus for track called "LOBOTOMY", which was later deleted from YouTube due to the feud that ensued between both artists in 2026.

 In April 2025, Nas visited India again to perform at the Mass Appeal Presents: The World Reunion—A Charity Concert, hosted by Mass Appeal India, at The Nesco Center, in Mumbai.
 He was accompanied by various Indian-origin rappers, such as, Divine, Raftaar, Ikka, KR$NA, King, and Steel Banglez.
+In 2026, Emiway Bantai collaborated with American rapper Token on "SADAK 2.0".

+Controversies

+While the underground desi hip-hop scene was propelled forward through rap cyphers, it has frequently been criticized and has received backlash from the general public.
+Delhi rap pioneer MC Kode spoke about the obstacles he faced while organizing SpitDope in 2019, with NPR Music, where he talked about how a rap battle with a politician's son led to him receiving threats and harassment due to him questioning the politician's involvement in the Mandai massacre in Tripura.

+In May 2021, Kode received death threats and faced harassment through internet doxxing when old videos of him resurfaced through an Instagram meme page, where he was seen saying extremely unsavoury things about the Mahabharata/Bhagwad Gita and the Indian Army; the former from a 6FU battle rap round from June 2016, and the latter from an Instagram Live session.
+Internet users started a trend to call for his arrest and offered money to even beat him up in broad daylight.
+On June 2, he apologized on his Instagram story, but further went missing for a week, and his story was interpreted as a suicide note, which alarmed his friends and users to call for his search.
+He was eventually found in Jabalpur, Madhya Pradesh.